 [1] Curtis Ewing: Revision of the endemic Hawaiian sap beetle genus Apetasimus Sharp 1908 (Coleoptera: Nitidulidae).
 Zootaxa 1385: 1-30.
 2006

-This species (currently being described by Nick Porch) is known from subfossil material that was recovered from samplings from the island of Hawai’i, Hawaiian Islands.
+This species was endemic to the island of Hawai’i, Hawaiian Islands.

 The Ula Ai Hawane was described in 1879, the species is historically known for certain only from the island of Hawai’i, however, it is possible that two of the five existing specimens were collected on the island of Moloka’i (these two are of a supposed female and a likewise supposed immature male (see depiction below)).
 [2]